 ‘If there’s anywhere to make the most of eclectic lighting designs, it’s in our bedrooms.
 This is the one room in the house where we really lie back and gaze up.

 'We’ve noticed a trend for sculptural design recently, with a particular focus on botanical shapes.
 Designs that remind us of nature can be both calming and restorative.
-Dimmer switches and reading lamps are also a must as these will help you with your wind down routine before sleep.’
+Dimmer switches and reading lamps are also a must as these will help you with your wind-down routine before sleep.’

-4. Personalized bedside lamps
+9. Personalized bedside lamps

 'Lighting is such a simple way to add some immediate color and charm to a room.
 With a strong bold base as your starting point, you then have the freedom to choose your favorite patterned lampshade, creating your own unique and characterful combination.
-This way of personalizing your own lamp will be a big trend for 2022,’ says renowned textile designer, Molly Mahon.
+This way of personalizing your own lamp will be a big trend for 2023,’ says renowned textile designer, Molly Mahon.

-5. Informal, assymmetric lighting
+10. Informal, asymmetric lighting

 Although we’re fans of symmetry in interior design – and it definitely has its place, mixing it up like Sophie Ashby, founder and creative director at Studio Ashby has done with this bedroom ceiling light idea certainly makes for an interesting display, and oh – we love the metallic element!

 ‘Bedroom lighting is important; good lighting can be mood enhancing.
-I like to do a mismatch of lighting rather than pairs of bedside lights and I feel this is an exciting new trend for 2022,' she says.
+I like to do a mismatch of lighting rather than pairs of bedside lights and I feel this is an exciting new trend for 2023,' she says.

 'The most important thing with all lighting is that it should absolutely be dimmable.
-Generally, I prefer low level lighting, it's more ambient, flattering and atmospheric.
-In a bedroom, I would rely on table lamps, floor lamps and wall lights rather than spot lights; a combination of vertical uplighting and downlighting.’
+Generally, I prefer low-level lighting, it's more ambient, flattering and atmospheric.
+In a bedroom, I would rely on table lamps, floor lamps and wall lights rather than spotlights; a combination of vertical uplighting and downlighting.’

-‘Statement lighting will continue to grow in popularity in 2022 with innovation in design encouraging the development of unique and show-stopping lighting pieces,’ predicts Simeon Chilvers, managing director at Cameron Design House, a bespoke sculptural lighting company based in London.
+‘Statement lighting will continue to grow in popularity in 2023 with innovation in design encouraging the development of unique and show-stopping lighting pieces,’ predicts Simeon Chilvers, managing director at Cameron Design House, a bespoke sculptural lighting company based in London.

-‘Light naturally draws our eyes in so I have always been of the opinion that what holds that light should be beautiful, interesting to look at and meticulously crafted.
+‘Light naturally draws our eyes in so I have always been of the opinion that what holds that light should be beautiful, interesting to look at, and meticulously crafted.
 A geometric pendant light suspended effortlessly from the ceiling makes for a wonderful centerpiece in the bedroom.’

-7. Low hung bedside pendant lamps
+12. Low hung bedside pendant lamps

 Knowing how to plan bedroom lighting is just about light levels – the fittings you choose can affect the room's proportions, too.
 There are several advantages to this fabulous new trend, one being that they can visually give the impression of a taller ceiling, as the pendant cord hangs down and can trick the eye.

-Jo Plismy, founder of contemporary lighting company Gong adds, 'hung either side of a bed, the lights make a pleasing symmetrical statement and free up space on bedside furniture.
+Jo Plismy, founder of contemporary lighting company Gong adds, 'hung either side of a bed, pendant lights make a pleasing symmetrical statement and free up space on bedside furniture.
 Being hung in this way also gives them the illusion they are serenely floating, further evoking feelings of peacefulness.'

 With many of us spending an increased amount of time indoors, it's become more important than before to create restful spaces and we've seen this trend grow over the last year with people opting for more natural textures and materials as they yearn for the earthly connection at home.

 Louise Lythe, associate director at David Collins Studio explains this trend, 'for the main bedroom of this prestigious family home, we have used symmetry in the layout together with a variety of natural and hand-crafted materials to create an inviting and restful room.

-9. Wall lights that work in two ways
+14. Wall lights that work in two ways

 Of course, a light that’s multi-faceted is always going to be a winner in our book, as Charlie Bowes, director at Original BTC explains, 'good lighting has the power to lift the spirits and make our bedrooms feel like the cozy sanctuary they need to be.

-'Thirty years ago, we broke the mould as the first lighting manufacturer to use bone china.
-Thanks to the material’s magical translucency, it combines both task and ambient lighting – strong illumination from the open shade, and a soft, soothing glow through the shade itself, this is a trend that’s set to continue in bedrooms through to 2022.
-The multifaceted Hatton collection is a lovely choice for bedrooms – the wall light glows beautifully, whilst providing sufficient light to read by.’
+'Thirty years ago, we broke the mold as the first lighting manufacturer to use bone china.
+Thanks to the material’s magical translucency, it combines both task and ambient lighting – strong illumination from the open shade, and a soft, soothing glow through the shade itself, this is a trend that’s set to continue in bedrooms through 2023.

-10. Swivel arm bedside lighting
+15. Swivel arm bedside lighting